adamsilver/fdpb/03-Book-A-Flight.md

 };
 ```

-The first thing this does is to replace the select box with a text box, down arrow button, suggestions panel and status box.
+The script replaces the select box with a text box and adds down arrow button, suggestions panel and status box.
 Then as the user types it shows suggestions to the user.

 Notes:

 - Pressing <kbd>up</kbd> or <kbd>down</kbd> moves focus to the option.
 - Pressing <kbd>enter</kbd>, <kbd>space</kbd> or clicking the option populates the text box and hides the suggestions.
-- Pressing <kbd>enter</kbd> when focus is within the text box submits the form (like normal).
+- Pressing <kbd>enter</kbd> when focus is within the text box implicitly submits the form (like normal).
 - Clicking the down arrow button, reveals all the possible options.
 - Pressing <kbd>escape</kbd> hides the options.

 ## 2. Choose departure (and return) date

-Dates are hard[^].
+Dates are hard[^5].
 Different time zones, formats, delimitters, days in the month, length of a year, day light savings and on and on.
 It's hard work designing all of this complexity out of an interface.

 Traditionally we've used 3 select boxes to capture dates&mdash;one for day, month and year.
 One of the redeeming qualities of select boxes is that they stop users entering wrong information.
 In the case of dates, even *this* doesn't hold up.
-This is because in combination a user can, for example, choose *31 February 2017* which is, of course, invalid.
+This is because a user can, for example, select *31 February 2017* which is invalid.

 ![Select boxes for dates](./images/date-select.png)
 [https://www.gov.uk/state-pension-age/y/age]

 The remaining reason to use select boxes is to avoid the problem of formats.
 Some dates start with month, others with day.
 Some delimit dates with slashes, others with dashes.
-We can't determine the intention accurately.
-In turn this means we can't be forgiving as we would otherwise like to be.
+We can't determine the user's intent accurately.
+In turn this means we can't be forgiving, as we would otherwise like to be.
 We can do better than select boxes.

 But before we get to that, let's take a step back.
 Before we can design an optimal date field, we'll need to first understand what type of date we're expecting users to enter.
-Goverment Digital Services (GDS) talks about this in the service manual[^].
+Goverment Digital Services (GDS) talks about this in the service manual[^6].
 It says *the way you should ask for dates depends on the types of date you’re asking for*.

 Let's now discuss the 3 types of dates and see which one best suits our use case.